cfiltnlp/HiNER/README.md

 ## About

 This repository contains the Hindi Named Entity Recognition dataset (HiNER) published at the Langauge Resources and Evaluation conference (LREC) in 2022.
+A pre-print via arXiv is available [here](https://arxiv.org/abs/2204.13743).

 ### Recent Updates
 * Version 0.0.5: HiNER initial release